-It’s estimated that individuals are involved in car crashes every eighteen years, meaning the average driver will be involved in about three accidents during their lifetime.
-Whether this is your first accident or your fifth, the moments following a crash can be confusing.
+It’s estimated that people are involved in car crashes every eighteen years, meaning the average driver will be involved in about three accidents during their lifetime.
+Whether this is your first accident or your third, the moments following a crash can be confusing.

 What should I do after an accident?
 What are my legal rights?
 Who should I contact?
 These are just a few of the questions car accident victims ask themselves.
 Here are answers to some of the most common questions.

 If you or a loved one were injured in an Alabama car wreck, you may deserve insurance money to reimburse damage to your car, your medical expenses, lost wages, and more.
-For a free, no-obligation evaluation of your auto accident, call (877) 562-0000 or fill out our free case evaluation form.
+For a free, no-obligation consultation, call (877) 562-0000 or fill out the online case evaluation form.

 Alabama Car Accident FAQs